Is Midwife care suitable for me?

 Will my Midwife be with me for the birth?

 You and your family will be prepared enough to navigate the birth by yourself.
 Of course, your Midwife would love to be there with you to be your voice and this is a part of our Complete Pregnancy Care package.
-Please see the services page for what else is included in this package.
+Please see the Our Offering page for what else is included in this option.